cartigli/vault/xsorted()/III SQL/VI OPERATORS.md

 ```mysql
 SELECT DISTINCT gender FROM employees;
 ```
-*Returns only one M and one F, or all the distinct values in gender.*
+*Returns only one M and one F, or all the distinct values in the gender column of the given table.*

 AGGREGATE FUNCTIONS
 Applied on multiple rows of a single column of a table and return an output of a single value.
-They are commonly used with GROUP as they can be applied to any group of data values within a given column.
+They are commonly used with Group By as they can be applied to any group of data values within a given column.

-COUNT ( )
+COUNT
-Counts the number of records in a field.
+Counts the number of records in a given field.

 ```mysql
 SELECT column_name COUNT(column_name)